ORRTIZ/ofbiz-postnl/README.md

 # ofbiz-postnl
-Dutch PostNL Integration in a hot-deploy component
+Dutch PostNL Integration in a hot-deploy component.